CPA (Certified Public Accountant) Subjects List: Year-wise Syllabus, Semesters & Books

 Financial Accounting and Reporting (FAR)

-This ection of CPA Examination assesses the knowledge and skills that a CPA must demonstrate in the financial accounting and reporting frameworks used by business entities (nonpublic and public), not-for-profit entities and state and local government entities.
+This section of CPA Exam basically tests the knowledge and skills that a CPA must demonstrate in the financial accounting and reporting frameworks used by business entities that are nonpublic and publi, not for profit entities and state and local government entities.

 Regulations (REG)